react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/upgrading-from-4.x.md

 See [`jumpTo` action docs](https://reactnavigation.org/docs/tab-actions.html#jumpto) for more details.

+## Scrollables

+React Navigation 4.x exported its own `ScrollView`, `FlatList`, and `SectionList` components.
+These were wrappers around the scrollable components [`react-native-gesture-handler`](https://github.com/software-mansion/react-native-gesture-handler) and would scroll to top when tapping on an active tab.

+However, this was very restrictive since you may want to use another scrollable implementation which we didn't wrap.
+So now we have a [`useScrollToTop`](use-scroll-to-top.html) hook that can be used with any scrollable component.

+## Higher order components

+React Navigation 4.x included higher order components such as `withNavigation` and `withNavigationFocus`.
+Now they live in the [compat package](compatibility.html).

 ## Navigation state in Redux

 We have long recommended not to store navigation state in Redux.
 We have finally dropped support for storing navigation state in Redux in React Navigation 5.x.